davidfrantz/mat_stocks/stock-mapping/type5/README.md

       put in config

 Note: only used one MI for airport infrastructure.
 Given the small mass, it was not worth to change the workflow

 Note: for parking and impervious: used MI of tertiary road

+Note: trunk roads were put in motorway category